zmike/zmike.github.io/_posts/2023-02-08-separable.md

 ---
 ## Another Milestone

-A while ago, I blogged about how zink was leveraging `VK_EXT_graphics_pipeline_library` to avoid mid-frame shader compilation, AKA stuttering.
+A while ago, I blogged about how zink was leveraging `VK_EXT_graphics_pipeline_library` to avoid mid-frame shader compilation, AKA hitching.
 This was all good and accurate in that the code existed, it worked, and when the right paths were taken, there was no mid-frame shader compiling.

 The problem, of course, is that these paths were never taken.
 Who could have guessed: there were bugs.

-These bugs are [now fixed](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/21169), however, and so there should be **no more mid-frame stuttering ever with zink**.
+These bugs are [now fixed](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/21169), however, and so there should be **no more mid-frame hitching ever with zink**.

 Period.

 If you don't believe me, run your games with `MESA_SHADER_CACHE_DISABLE=true` and report back.

 ## Except
 There's this little extension I hate called [ARB_separate_shader_objects](https://registry.khronos.org/OpenGL/extensions/ARB/ARB_separate_shader_objects.txt).
-It allows shaders to be created *separately* and then linked together at runtime in a performant manner that doesn't stutter.
+It allows shaders to be created *separately* and then linked together at runtime in a performant manner that doesn't hitch.

 If you're thinking this sounds a lot like GPL fast-linking, you're not wrong.